stdarg/Node20Min/05_Streams/README.md

 events.
 The HTTP request object is an input stream with the usual input stream events.

-In the function getBody(), we accumulate the body text using the 'data' event and, once the 'end' event arrives, we know we have the entire message body.
+In the function `getBody`, we accumulate the body text using the `data` event and, once the `end` event arrives, we know we have the entire message body.

 To run this, first start the node server: